 They did (and still do) use standard-issue mechanical and quartz movements manufactured by ETA, but it looks like Dior gradually begins to understand that on today’s market it simply isn’t enough just to put a big-sounding name and a “Swiss Made” inscription on the dial and wait for a watch to sell like hot pancakes: it has to offer something more, something substantial.

 Like a movement.

 This new Dior Chiffre Rouge M01 automatic watch has its caliber developed and manufactured by Zenith, also a member of LVMH.

 In its press release, the French brand doesn’t go into any technical details as to the design of the movement.
 However, considering the source of the caliber, I am pretty sure that it is nothing to sneeze at.

 Its black bezel with small microrelief Arabic numerals on it is, for example, made of black, scratch-resistant ceramic.
-And the transparent case back protects the movement from dust and sweat with a translucent black sapphire crystal, also a very nice touch.
+And the transparent case back protects the movement from dust and sweat with a translucent black sapphire crystal, also a nice touch.

 The price is not yet announced, but the trinket sure won’t be cheap*.